 Many children suck their thumb or fingers or use a pacifier.
-This is common and has a soothing and calming effect.
+This is common.
+It soothes and calms your child.
 These habits usually are not a concern unless they continue past age five.

 Do not let your child use a pacifier in place of or to delay meals.